pdf-raku/PDF-raku/README.md

 A PDF file consists of data structures, including dictionaries (hashes) arrays, numbers and strings, plus streams for holding graphical data such as images, fonts and general content.

-PDF files are also indexed for random access and may also hae internal compression and/or encryption.
+PDF files are also indexed for random access and may also have internal compression and/or encryption.

 They have a reasonably well specified structure.
 The document starts from the `Root` entry in the trailer dictionary, which is the main entry point into a PDF.